pdehaan/learningpathways/extjs4.md

 - **(Community)** [Expert Ext JS: Associations in Forms](http://moduscreate.com/expert-ext-js-associations-in-forms/) <small style='color:#aaa;'>&mdash; _Aaron Smith (moduscreate.com)_ on June 18, 2012</small>
     Associations were a major addition to the data package in Ext JS 4 and, to me at least, appeared to be a great answer to problems I had faced ...

+- **(Blog)** [Countdown to Ext JS 4: Anatomy of a Model](http://www.sencha.com/blog/ext-js-4-anatomy-of-a-model/) <small style='color:#aaa;'>&mdash; _Ed Spencer_ on February 08, 2011</small>
+    If you follow Ext JS, chances are you already know that we have a brand new data package for Ext JS 4.
+The new data package builds on existing principles while adding a huge number of new capabilities.
+Follow along as Ed Spencer reveals more about this powerful feature of Ext JS 4.

 - **(Community)** [Expert Ext JS: Model Integration in Forms](http://moduscreate.com/expert-ext-js-model-integration-in-forms/) <small style='color:#aaa;'>&mdash; _Aaron Smith (moduscreate.com)_ on June 11, 2012</small>
     In Ext JS 4, the data package received a lot of attention and the improvements made were, for the most part, quite impressive.
 However, the ...